+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

-Product name: AMSelect PICTET Global Multi Asset

-Legal entity identifier: 21380048TWZRG1MUPW44

-Does this financial product have a sustainable investment objective? • Yes • No It will make a minimum of sustainable investments with an environmental objective: -% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, economic activities.
+Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means an investment in an Product name: AMSelect PICTET Global Multi Asset Legal entity identifier: 21380048TWZRG1MUPW44 economic activity that contributes to ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Does this financial product have a solution of Yes It will make a minimum of sustainable investments with an environmental objective: No It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
 That Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective with a social objective It promotes E/S characteristics, but will not make any sustainable investments aligned with the

-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Taxonomy or not.